Onchan: Transport

 There are ten Manx Electric Railway stops in Onchan.
 Onchan Head railway station was the first official stop on the line and served the former White City pleasure grounds.
-There are also stops at Port Jack, Gandhi (or whatever the restaurant is currently called), Majestic, Braeside, Far End, Howstrake, Groudle Old Road, Groudle Glen and Eskadale.
+There are also stops at Port Jack Halt, Gandhi Indian Restaurant, the former Majestic Hotel, Braeside, Far End, Howstrake, Groudle Old Road, Groudle Glen and Eskadale.
 The village has a frequent bus service of Bus Vannin: there are several local services in Onchan and Douglas; these serve the various housing estates including Ballachrink, Lakeside Gardens, Birch Hill and Governor's Hill.
 The last of these is in Douglas, but through services often link all estates.
 There is now a regular through service to Nobles Hospital, north-west of Douglas.
 Onchan is also served by buses to Laxey and Ramsey as well as by local taxi firms.

 Religion

 The Church of England parish church in Onchan is St Peter's on Church Road.
 The original church, dedicated to St Conchan, dated back to the 12th century.
 By 1760 the walls and roof had become dangerous and it was condemned in 1771.
 But nothing was done until the Bishop of Sodor and Man, Bishop Ward commissioned a new church.
 Its foundation stone was laid in 1830, but due to pressures from the parishioners, it was moved to its current position.
 The church was built by John Samuel Skillicorn, and was consecrated in 1833.
 It was dedicated to Saint Peter.
 The church was refurbished in 1863.
 In 1897 it was the first church on the island to be lit by electricity, to celebrate the Diamond Jubilee of Queen Victoria; the electricity was supplied by the Isle of Man Tramways and Power Company.